Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 The safest migration pattern is to build the Windows VPS, install the applications, transfer a copy of the data, test with a small group, then cut over during a planned window.
 Do not delete or disable the old environment immediately.
 Keep it available until the new server has survived normal usage.

-For teams moving broader infrastructure, the cloud migration checklist for small teams gives a wider planning framework.
-For Windows specifically, pay extra attention to application installers, license keys, database files, firewall rules, mapped drives, printers, user profiles, and scheduled tasks.
+For teams moving broader infrastructure, the Cloud Migration Checklist for Small Teams gives a wider planning framework.
+For Windows specifically, pay extra attention to application installers, license keys, database files, firewall rules, mapped drives, printers, user profiles, scheduled tasks, and RDP permissions.

 A good migration is boring.
 If the first production login is also the first real test, the migration plan was too optimistic.